Call for Free consultation

 A significant drawback of Chapter 7 bankruptcy is the potential for property liquidation.
 Assets deemed non-exempt by the bankruptcy court may be sold to pay off your creditors, which might include extra vehicles, valuable collections, or secondary residences.

 In most cases, those filing Chapter 7 get to keep most of their home, car, and other types of personal property (up to a limit) due to exemptions.
+If you’re wondering what do you lose in Chapter 7 bankruptcy, learn which assets may be at risk and how exemptions protect essential property.

 Pro: Quick Resolution